Seville Cathedral: Doors

-West facade
+West façade

 The Door of Baptism, on the left side, was built in the 15th century and decorated with a scene depicting the baptism of Jesus, created by the workshop of Lorenzo Mercadante of Brittany.
 It is of Gothic style with a pointed archivolt decorated with tracery.
 It contains sculptures of the brothers Saint Isidore and Saint Leander and the sisters Saints Justa and Rufina, by Lorenzo Mecadante, also a series of angels and prophets by the artisan Pedro Millán.

-The Main Door or Door of Assumption, in the center of the west facade, is well-preserved and elaborately decorated.
+The Main Door or Door of Assumption, in the center of the west façade, is well-preserved and elaborately decorated.
 Cardinal Cienfuegos y Jovellanos commissioned the artist Ricardo Bellver to carve the relief of the Assumption over the door; it was executed between 1877 and 1898.

 The Door of Saint Michael or Door of the Nativity, has sculptures representing the birth of Jesus by Pedro Millán.
 It was built in the 15th century and is decorated with terracotta sculptures of Saint Laurean, Saint Hermengild and the Four Evangelists.
 Today, this door is used for the Holy Week processions.

-South facade
+South façade

 The Door of Saint Cristopher or De la Lonja (1887–1895) of the south transept, was designed by Adolfo Fernandez Casanova and completed in 1917; it was originally designed by the architect Demetrio de los Rios in 1866.
 A replica of the "Giraldillo" stands in front of its gate.

-North facade
+North façade

 The Door of the Conception (1895–1927, Puerta de la Concepción) opens onto the Court of the Oranges (Patio de los Naranjos) and is kept closed except on festival days.
 It was designed by Demetrio de los Rios and finished by Adolfo Fernandez Casanova in 1895.
 It was built in the Gothic style to harmonize with the rest of the building.

 The Door of the Lizard (Puerta del Lagarto) leads from the Court of the Oranges; it is named for the stuffed crocodile hanging from the ceiling.

 The Door of the Sanctuary (Puerta del Sagrario) provides access to the sanctuary.
 Designed by Pedro Sanchez Falconete in the last third of the 17th century, it is framed by Corinthian columns with a sculpture on top representing King Ferdinand III of Castile next to the Saints Isidore, Leander, Justa and Rufina.

 Door of Forgiveness (Puerta del Perdón) gives access to the Patio de los Naranjos (Patio of the Oranges) from Calle Alemanes and therefore is not really a door of the cathedral.
 It belonged to the ancient mosque and retains its horseshoe arch shape from that time.
 In the early 16th century it was adorned with terracotta sculptures by the sculptor Miguel Perrin, highlighting the great relief of the Purification on the entrance arch.
 The plaster ornaments were made by Bartolomé López.